 The transparency audit: what Alcor publishes, and why it matters

-Alcor publishes detailed case reports — medical histories, time from cardiac arrest to cooling, vitrification outcomes, and storage data — including failures.
+Alcor maintains a public case-reports archive — medical histories, time from cardiac arrest to cooling, vitrification outcomes, and storage data — including cases that went badly.
 Most life-extension organisations would bury their failures; exposing them to drive improvement is an unusually strong signal of good faith.
 Radical transparency about your limitations is the closest thing this field has to credibility — though it’s worth being clear that publishing honest failure reports demonstrates integrity, not that the underlying revival bet will pay off.

 Frequently asked questions